HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 3/3-api_exercise.md

 };
 ```

-Contents of the init function:
+Inside of the init function we'll make two ajax requests like so:

 ```
 $.ajax({